Miyamoto Musashi: Niten Ichi Ryu

-To learn the strategy of Ni-Ten Ichi Ryū, Musashi asserts that by training with two long swords, one in each hand, one will be able to overcome the cumbersome nature of using a sword in both hands.
-Although it is difficult, Musashi agrees that there are times in which the long sword must be used with two hands, but one skilful enough should not need it.

-After using two long swords proficiently enough, mastery of a long sword, and a "companion sword", most likely a wakizashi, will be much increased: "When you become used to wielding the long sword, you will gain the power of the Way and wield the sword well."

-In short, it could be seen, from the excerpts from The Book of Five Rings, that real strategy behind Ni-Ten No Ichi Ryu, is that there is no real iron-clad method, path, or type of weaponry specific to the style of Ni-Ten No Ichi Ryu:

-You can win with a long weapon, and yet you can also win with a short weapon.
-In short, the Way of the Ichi school is the spirit of winning, whatever the weapon and whatever its size.

 Religion

 Even from an early age, Musashi separated his religion from his involvement in swordsmanship.
 Excerpts such as the one below, from The Book of Five Rings, demonstrate a philosophy that is thought to have stayed with him throughout his life:

 There are many ways: Confucianism, Buddhism, the ways of elegance, rice-planting, or dance; these things are not to be found in the way of the warrior.

-However, the belief that Musashi disliked Shinto the religion is inaccurate, as he criticises the similarly worded Shintō-ryū style of swordsmanship, which is not the religion.
+However, the belief that Musashi disliked the Shinto religion is inaccurate, as he criticises the similarly worded Shintō-ryū style of swordsmanship, which is not the religion.
 In Musashi's Dokkōdō, his stance on religion is further elucidated: "Respect Buddha and the gods without counting on their help."